dubit/unity-localisation/Docs/GettingStarted.md

 ![Create new schema](./create-new-schema.png)

 This creates a new `LocalisationKeySchema.asset` config file in the currently selected directory.
-Place this anywhere you like or rename it. **You will only need one of these for your project**
+Place this anywhere you like or rename it. **You will only need one of these for your project.**

 Think of this schema as a master localisation dictionary for your project.
 The schema stores all the categories and localisation keys that you will use in your project.
 Each piece of localised content should have a key in here and belong to a category.